2023 Best Journalism Schools in the Middle Atlantic Region

 Request Information

-With a ranking of #6, Syracuse University did quite well on this year’s best schools for journalism students.
-Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit school with a fairly large student population.
+Syracuse University ranked #6 on this year’s Best Journalism Schools in the Middle Atlantic Region list.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a fairly large student population.

 The average amount in student loans that journalism majors at Syracuse take out is $26,949.
 The average monthly payment of a loan this size is about $557, assuming that the borrower is on a 10-year repayment plan.